rentpath/schema-validator/README.md

-# git2schemaregistry
+# schema-validator

-git2schemaregistry allows you to version avro schemas in a directory and sync them to an avro schema registry.
+schema-validator allows you to version avro schemas in a directory and sync them to an avro schema registry.

 It'll return nicer error messages than the registry itself when schemas aren't compatible between each other.